Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 Pressure

-Some animals can also withstand the pressure of 6,000 atmospheres, which is almost six times the pressure of water in the Mariana Trench, which is the deepest ocean trench.
+Some animals can also withstand the pressure of 6,000 atmospheres, almost six times the water pressure in the Mariana Trench, the deepest ocean trench.

 Dehydration

-the longest-lived latex has been shown to survive in a dry state for almost ten years, although there is one leg movement record, not widely considered to be a “survival” in a 120-year-old dried moss specimen.
+The longest-lived latex has been shown to survive in a dry state for almost ten years, although there is one leg movement record, which is not widely considered a “survival” in a 120-year-old dried moss specimen.

-When in extremely low temperatures, the body composition varies from 85 per cent water to just 3 per cent.
+In extremely low temperatures, the body composition varies from 85 percent water to just 3 percent.
 Since the water expands after freezing, dehydration means that the expansion does not break the tardigrade tissues of freezing ice.

 Radiation